paidy/interview/Forex.md

 * The service returns an exchange rate when provided with 2 supported currencies
 * The rate should not be older than 5 minutes
-* The service should support 10,000 successful requests per day with 1 API token
+* The service should support at least 10,000 successful requests per day with 1 API token

 Please note the following drawback of the [One-Frame service](https://hub.docker.com/r/paidyinc/one-frame):